 - The person stays in contact with the here and now reality at the same time as experiencing the previously suppressed emotions.
 The experience then can be a healthy expression within a safe and supportive environment.
 I consider this potentially a transformative and healing experience.

 In the second possibility I want to refer to the work of Ernest Rossi who worked closely with Milton Erikson of the hypnotherapy tradition.
-I read a book of his back in the 1980s in which he talked about ‘state-dependent memory’ (unfortunately I cannot remember the title and seem to have lost the book).
+I read a book of his back in the 1990s in which he talked about ‘state-dependent memory’ (Cheek, David B. & Rossi, E., 1995).

 State-dependent memory is